minetest/contentdb/docs/dev_intro.md

 A [blueprint](https://flask.palletsprojects.com/en/2.0.x/blueprints/) is a Flask construct to hold a set of routes.
 Routes are implemented using Python, and likely to respond by using database *models* and rendering HTML *templates*.

-Routes may also use functions in the `logic` module, which is a directory containing reusable functions.
-This allows the API, asynchronous tasks, and the front-end to reuse code.
+Routes may also use functions in the `app/logic/` module, which is a directory containing reusable functions.
+This allows the API, background tasks, and the front-end to reuse code.

-To avoid blocking web requests, background jobs run as [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) tasks.
+To avoid blocking web requests, background tasks run as [Celery](https://docs.celeryproject.org/en/stable/getting-started/introduction.html) tasks.